InnopolisUni/innofw/docs/Tutorials - start here/002_Uploading_data_and_checkpoints_to_s3.md

                                     --access_key access_key --secret_key secret_key\
 ```
 ## Uploading model checkpoint to s3
-For uploading your checkpoint, you need to specify config file of your experiment that must be stored in <b>config/experiments</b> folder, path to checkpoint and metrics you want to save.
+To upload your checkpoint you need to specify config file of your experiment that must be stored in <b>config/experiments</b> folder, path to checkpoint and metrics you want to save.
 ### Python
 You can run this python script to upload checkpoint with appropriate values.
 ``` python